PacificRamp/pacific-ramp/README.md

 ## Overview

-PacificRamp leverages blockchain technology, stablecoins, and AVS (Automated Validation System) to democratize access to DeFi.
+PacificRamp leverages blockchain technology, stablecoins, and AVS to democratize access to DeFi.
 By connecting real-world assets to the blockchain ecosystem, it ensures compliance, security, and reliability for all users.

 ---